pactera-cart-daisukefujisawa/build-blockchain-insurance-app/README.md

 ![File Claim](images/Picture8.png)

-The Biker can briefly describe the damage on his bike and/or select whether it has been stolen.
-In case the Bike has been stolen the claim will be processed through the police who has to confirm or deny the theft (option 1).
+The Insurancer can briefly describe the damage on his insurance and/or select whether it has been stolen.
+In case the Insurance has been stolen the claim will be processed through the police who has to confirm or deny the theft (option 1).
 In case there was just a damage the claim will be processed through the repair shop (option 2).
 In the following section, we will start with option 1.

 ![Claim Description](images/Picture9.png)

 **Option 1**

-Once the Biker has submitted the claim it will be shown in the box marked in red.
+Once the Insurancer has submitted the claim it will be shown in the box marked in red.
 Furthermore, another block is being written to the chain.
 ![Claim Block](images/Picture10.png)

-The Biker can also view the active claims. **Note:** You may need to re-log into Claims Processing to see the new active claim.
+The Insurancer can also view the active claims. **Note:** You may need to re-log into Claims Processing to see the new active claim.

 ![Active Claims](images/Picture11.png)